Large deviation properties of weakly interacting processes via weak convergence methods: Remarks and extensions

-The expression for the rate function as given in Eq.~(1.5) in \cite{dawsongaertner87} is different from the form given in Theorem~\ref{ThLaplacePrinciple} of the current paper.
-For simplicity we consider the case where $\sigma $ is the identity matrix.
-The rate function (called \textquotedblleft action functional\textquotedblright\ in \cite{dawsongaertner87}) $S$ is given by
+The expression for the rate function given in equation (1.5) in \cite{dawsongaertner87} is different from the one given in Theorem \ref {ThLaplacePrinciple} of this paper.
+The integrand in particular involves the maximization over a class of smooth test functions $f \dvtx \mathbb{R}^{d}\rightarrow\mathbb{R}$ at each time point $t\in[0,T]$.
+In the case where the diffusion coefficient $\sigma$ is the identity matrix, test functions $f(t,\cdot)$, $t\in[0,T]$, induce feedback controls for \eqref{EqLimitControlSDE2} through $u(t,\omega) \doteq \nabla_{x} f(t,\bar{X}(t,\omega))$, cf. Remark \ref{RmAltRate}.
+In this way one can see, at least formally, the equivalence of our expression for the rate function and the expression derived in \cite{dawsongaertner87}.